William James: Mysticism

+James viewed mysticism as the most foundational aspect of religion.
+While he grants that religious experience reveals the possibility of union with something greater than oneself, he clarifies that mysticism (and philosophy) identify that something as an "all inclusive soul of the world" that he does not deem wholly necessary for a practical and fulfilling religious life.
+As always, James is averse to any dogmatic or absolutist doctrines, within religion and without, and thus values mysticism as a unique method of personal acquaintance with a larger reality.

 Instincts

 Like Sigmund Freud, James was influenced by Charles Darwin's theory of natural selection.
 At the core of James's theory of psychology, as defined in The Principles of Psychology (1890), was a system of "instincts".
 James wrote that humans had many instincts, even more than other animals.
 These instincts, he said, could be overridden by experience and by each other, as many of the instincts were actually in conflict with each other.

-In the 1920s, however, psychology turned away from evolutionary theory and embraced radical behaviorism.

 Theory of emotion

 James is one of the two namesakes of the James–Lange theory of emotion, which he formulated independently of Carl Lange in the 1880s.
 The theory holds that emotion is the mind's perception of physiological conditions that result from some stimulus.
 In James's oft-cited example, it is not that we see a bear, fear it, and run; we see a bear and run; consequently, we fear the bear.
 Our mind's perception of the higher adrenaline level, heartbeat, etc. is the emotion.

 This way of thinking about emotion has great consequences for the philosophy of aesthetics as well as to the philosophy and practice of education.
 Here is a passage from his work, The Principles of Psychology, that spells out those consequences:

 The theory of emotion was also independently developed in Italy by the anthropologist Giuseppe Sergi.